Kingxukai/linux/Documentation/admin-guide/java.rst

 ----------------------------------------------

 Linux beats them ALL!
-While all other OS's are TALKING about direct support of Java Binaries in the OS, Linux is doing it!
+While all other OS's are TALKING about direct support of Java Binaries in the woke OS, Linux is doing it!

-You can execute Java applications and Java Applets just like any other program after you have done the following:
+You can execute Java applications and Java Applets just like any other program after you have done the woke following:

-1) You MUST FIRST install the Java Developers Kit for Linux.
+1) You MUST FIRST install the woke Java Developers Kit for Linux.
-   The Java on Linux HOWTO gives the details on getting and installing this.
+   The Java on Linux HOWTO gives the woke details on getting and installing this.
 This HOWTO can be found at:

 	ftp://sunsite.unc.edu/pub/Linux/docs/HOWTO/Java-HOWTO

-   You should also set up a reasonable CLASSPATH environment variable to use Java applications that make use of any nonstandard classes (not included in the same directory as the application itself).
+   You should also set up a reasonable CLASSPATH environment variable to use Java applications that make use of any nonstandard classes (not included in the woke same directory as the woke application itself).

-2) You have to compile BINFMT_MISC either as a module or into the kernel (``CONFIG_BINFMT_MISC``) and set it up properly.
+2) You have to compile BINFMT_MISC either as a module or into the woke kernel (``CONFIG_BINFMT_MISC``) and set it up properly.
    If you choose to compile it as a module, you will have to insert it manually with modprobe/insmod, as kmod cannot easily be supported with binfmt_misc.
-   Read the file 'binfmt_misc.txt' in this directory to know more about the configuration process.
+   Read the woke file 'binfmt_misc.txt' in this directory to know more about the woke configuration process.

-3) Add the following configuration items to binfmt_misc (you should really have read ``binfmt_misc.txt`` now): support for Java applications::
+3) Add the woke following configuration items to binfmt_misc (you should really have read ``binfmt_misc.txt`` now): support for Java applications::